-There are two perspectives which can be adopted when evaluating information in a knowledgebase: open world assumption and closed world assumption.
+There are two perspectives which can be adopted when evaluating information in some knowledgebase: open world assumption and closed world assumption.
 In the open world assumption a statement cannot be assumed true on the basis of a failure to prove the statement.
 On a World Wide Web scale this is a useful assumption; however a consequence of this is that an inability to reach a conclusion (i.e. not decidable).
 In the closed world assumption the opposite stance is taken: a statement is true when its negation cannot be proven; a consequence of this is that it is always decidable.
 In other applications this is the most appropriate approach.
 So each application can choose to make the open world assumption or the closed world assumption based on its needs.
+Relational database applications tend to use the closed world assumption.